canonical-ols/snapstore-snap-docs/en/install.md

 ## Database

+When setting up a Snap Store Proxy for production usage, we recommend you have a properly configured PostgreSQL service set up, with backups and possibly HA.
+However, if you are evaluating the Snap Store Proxy or using it in a local deployment, you can use a local PostgreSQL.

+The example below illustrates the expected PostgreSQL set up in terms of a role, database, and a database extension that are required by the Snap Store Proxy.

+### Example database setup

 Ensure that proper PostgreSQL database, user and database extensions are set up.
 This can be done by adjusting the following script to your needs and running it using `psql` as your PostgreSQL server **superuser**: